Expert medical and surgical care in Thailand

 When Might Revision Be Needed?

-Revision is uncommon but may be necessary for implant failure, pseudarthrosis, or late infection.
+Revision is uncommon but may be necessary for implant failure, pseudarthrosis, late infection, or proximal junctional kyphosis, where the unfused segment just above a long fusion gradually angles forward and can require the construct to be extended.
 The risk of rod breakage is highest in the first twelve months before solid fusion is established.
-Loss of correction is monitored through post-operative imaging at scheduled intervals.
+Loss of correction and junctional changes are monitored through post-operative imaging at scheduled intervals.
 If concerns arise, early intervention produces better outcomes than waiting.

 Planning Your Trip to Thailand for Scoliosis Correction